isomerpages/moe-westspringsec/resource/parents-information/_posts/2022-12-21-post-Sec 1 2023 eRegistration.md

 [https://wsss.edmension.com/](https://wsss.edmension.com/)

-(Access to portal is from 22 Dec 9 am to 23 Dec 5 pm)
+(Access to portal is from now until 23 Dec 5 pm)

 Your login details are as follows: